 I think cost alone makes the case here, but some people may cite that there are drawbacks that come with dependence on an external service.
 Certainly this is true.
 Often, the choice to use the cloud is not a pure win but a trade-off: simpler administration in exchange for some loss of control or increased latency.
 However, keep in mind that the trade-offs vary by service type.
 If you maintain your documents in Google Docs, you lose control, increase latency, and even limit accessibility (offline situations).
 If you use the Tumblr service instead of a WordPress install on your own server, you lose control, but latency and accessibility should remain about the same.

-Stop sweating about how you’ll eventually scale your realtime website, service, or API and check out Fanout.io today!
-It’s easy, works with what you’ve got, and is free for low volume users that sign up early.
+Stop sweating about how you’ll eventually scale your realtime website, service, or API and check out Fanout Cloud today!
+It’s easy, works with what you’ve got, and is free to try.

 Liked this post?
 Follow this blog to get more.